 We currently only participate in mining pools that mine Bitcoin.
-Our business is heavily dependent on the price of Bitcoin.
-The prices of digital assets, including Bitcoin, have experienced substantial volatility, meaning that high or low prices may be based on speculation and incomplete information, may be subject to rapidly changing investor sentiment, and may be influenced by factors such as technology, regulatory void or changes, fraudulent actors, manipulation, and media reporting.
-Bitcoin may have value based on various factors, including their acceptance as a means of exchange by consumers and producers, scarcity, and market demand which are beyond our control.
+Our ability to generate revenue from these mining operations will be dependent on the price of Bitcoin.
+On September 24, 2021, the Bank of China announced that all cryptocurrency trading and mining are illegal in China.
+Bitcoin and Ethereum, the second largest digital currency, fell 5% and 7%, respectively.
+The prices of cryptocurrencies, specifically Bitcoin, have experienced substantial volatility, including fluctuation patterns which may reflect "bubble" type volatility, meaning that high or low prices at a given time may not be indicative of the current or future value of Bitcoin.
+The price of a Bitcoin may be subject to rapidly changing investor and market sentiment, and may be influenced by factors such as technology, regulatory developments and media coverage.
+Further, Bitcoin's value, like that of other cryptocurrencies, may be based on various factors, including their acceptance as a means of exchange or purchasing power by consumers and vendors, volume, liquidity and transferability and market demand.
+Bitcoin's current price reflects, in part, the belief by some that Bitcoin could become a widely accepted form of currency; however, if this prediction turns out to be incorrect its price could decrease dramatically, as would our prospects for future revenue and profits.
 See "Risk Factors - Risks Related to Our Bitcoin Operations" for more information on the risks we face due to our mining of Bitcoin and its speculative and volatile nature.